microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 <img src="../graphics/Azure_Portal_Compute_Query_Comparison.png" alt="Azure_Portal_Compute_Query_Comparison"/>

->**NOTE:** If you continue to increase vCores for this database you can improve performance up to a threshold where all queries have plenty of CPU resources.
+>**TIP:** If you continue to increase vCores for this database you can improve performance up to a threshold where all queries have plenty of CPU resources.
 This does not mean you must match the number of vCores to the number of concurrent users from your workload.
 In addition, you can change the Pricing Tier to use **Serverless** *Compute Tier* instead of **Provisioned** to achieve a more "auto-scaled" approach to a workload.
 For example, for this workload if you chose a min vCore value of 2 and max VCore value of 8, this workload would immediately scale to 8vCores.

 If you used Azure Log Analytics, you would see performance differences like the following (image has been annotated)